 “Girly blue and white?” she asked.
 “Huh?”

 I think I’ve got an answer for you, Judith.
 And it has to do with fractals.
-This tree is an ideal image of a fractal, every branch splits into two branches, and each of those two branches splits into two branches, and etc:
+Trees are good examples of fractals: branches can split into two branches, and each of those branches can split into two branches, etc.

 What does that mean for blue?
 Well, it means that, even though “blue” is socially constructed to be masculine, blue can be broken down into more and less masculine types of blue.
 Turquoise and light blue, for example, are often seen as more feminine that the primary color blue or royal/dark blue.
 The text, then, is referring to, literally, “girly blue.”
 Lots of ads aimed at women employ the feminine blues.
-These ads for are good examples:
+These ads sent in by some of my former students are good examples:

 Usually the use of a “girly blue” serves to balance masculinity and femininity.
 It’s no accident that these ads are sports-related, or use copy such as “strong & beautiful” and “I totally have a soft side.
 You comfortable with that?”

 So, that’s my explanation for “girly blue”: fractal gender binaries.

 Originally posted in 2010.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
 You can follow her on Twitter and Facebook.